jacooba/hyper/README.md

 }
 ```

-This code is based on *VariBAD: A very good method for Bayes-Adaptive Deep RL via Meta-Learning* (Zintgraf et al., 2020).
+This repository is based on [code](https://github.com/lmzintgraf/varibad) from *VariBAD: A very good method for Bayes-Adaptive Deep RL via Meta-Learning* (Zintgraf et al., 2020).
 If you use this code, please additionally cite this paper:

 ```
 @inproceedings{zintgraf2020varibad,